-More importantly, over a four-month period, Christian Horizons reports that the benefit has reduced their turnover by 7.2%.
-And, month-over-month, the turnover continues to angle down.
+More importantly, over a four-month period, Christian Horizons reported that DailyPay helped reduced turnover by 7.2% and, month-over-month, its turnover rate continues to decrease.

-DailyPay estimates by the one-year mark, Christian Horizons will have saved $531,240 by reducing turnover and decreasing the amount of new hires.
+By the one-year mark, DailyPay estimates that Christian Horizons will save more than $531,240 by reducing turnover and decreasing its number of new hires.